 When making a service call, either using the service.call function or the service name as the function, you can optionally pass the keyword argument blocking=True if you would like to wait for the service to finish execution before continuing execution in your function.
-You can also specify a timeout for a blocking service call using the limit=<number_of_seconds> parameters.
+If the service returns a response (new feature starting in HASS 2023.7), it will be returned by the call if you set the optional keyword parameter return_response=True.